What To Do If You Had A Great Wedding & Now You're Dealing With Post-Wedding Comedown

 But there are ways to make it easier.

-“Talk to your partner,” says Emma.
+“Talk to your partner,” says Kenny.
 “Explain why you’re feeling like this.
 After all, one of the reasons you got married was for emotional support, right?

 “And acknowledge that it’s normal.”